comerc/secret-project/docs/RFP.md

 ---

-Some non-functional requirements for a Trello:

-- User Interface: The Trello should have a user-friendly interface that is easy to navigate and visually appealing.
-- Performance: The Trello should be fast and responsive, with minimal lag time between actions.
-- Security: The Trello should be secure and protect user data, such as passwords and personal information.
-- Scalability: The Trello should be able to handle a large number of users and tasks without slowing down or crashing.
-- Accessibility: The Trello should be accessible to users with disabilities, such as those who use screen readers or have limited mobility.
-- Reliability: The Trello should be reliable and stable, with minimal downtime or errors.
-- Compatibility: The Trello should be compatible with a wide range of devices and operating systems, including desktops, laptops, tablets, and smartphones.
-- Customization: The Trello should allow users to customize their experience, such as changing the color scheme or adding custom fields to cards.
-- Integration: The Trello should be able to integrate with other tools and services, such as email, calendar, and file sharing.
-- Documentation: The Trello should have comprehensive documentation that explains how to use the platform and provides support for users.

----

 Some data objects will have the following relationships:

 - Boards and Members: A board can have multiple members who have access to it.
 Members can be assigned different roles within the board, such as administrators, regular members, or observers.